Codename-Beast/cms-app/README.md

 ## Role - Permissions

 Several custom commands are available to add and update `role-permissions`.
-Please read the [Role - Permission Wiki page](https://github.com/nasirkhan/laravel-starter/wiki/Role-Permission), where you will find the list of commands with examples.
+Please read the [Role - Permission Wiki page](https://github.com/spatie/laravel-permission), where you will find the list of commands with examples.

 # Features

-The `Laravel Starter` comes with several features which are the most common in almost all applications.
+The `Laravel CMS` comes with several features which are the most common in almost all applications.
 It is a template project which means it is intended to be built in a way that it can be used for other projects.

 It is a modular application, and some modules are installed by default.
 It will be helpful to use it as a base for future applications.